A big argument stirring up controversy between riders is the electric bike vs. standard cycling debate.

 Electric bikes adapt with you, no matter where you are in life.

-If a cyclist somehow breaks a bone or gets a serious injury, there’s a slight chance they’ll be back on their multi-thousand dollar bike anytime soon.
-But with an electric bike ‒‒‒ if you get injured or currently have health issues ‒‒‒ you could be back out there within a matter of days.
+If a cyclist somehow becomes ill or injured, there’s a slight chance they’ll be back on their multi-thousand dollar bike anytime soon.
+But with an electric bike ‒‒‒ if you're recovering from an injury or a health issue ‒‒‒ you could be back out there within a matter of days.

 Now, what do I say when they call me “cheater”?

-I just smile, wave, and if I’m feeling really adventurous ‒‒‒ I’ll zoom past them on a hill with a nice big grin on my face too (... it’s probably the best feeling in the world)
+I just wave, and zoom past them on a hill with a nice big grin on my face.
+(I have to admit, that does feel really great)

 If you own an electric bike, and you’ve been called a cheater, good.

-And when it’s all said and done ‒‒‒ if you own an electric bike ‒‒‒ you’ll end off every ride with a smile on your face, instead of feeling completely destroyed.
+Because when it’s all said and done, if you ride an electric bike, you’ll end every ride with an exhilarating smile on your face, instead of feeling exhausted and depleted.

-If you’d like to join a fine group of over 30,000 “cheaters” who are changing their lives as a result, then invest in a SONDORS.
+If you’d like to join a fine community of more than 40,000 “cheaters” who are changing their lives and loving it, then invest in a SONDORS.